jardaadina/jardaadina/README.md

 - **Operating Systems:** Windows & Linux

 ## Projects
 Curious about what I’ve been working on?
-Check out my GitHub for some cool projects!
+Check out my GitHub!

 ## Get in Touch
 **Email:** adinajarda2@gmail.com